Hoyasumii/bee-movie/README.md

 Hi, Barry.
 Artie, growing a mustache?
 Looks good.
 Hear about Frankie?
 Yeah.
-You going to the f
+You going to the fu